Ceelog/phpdoc-en/src/language/operators/comparison.md

 class="replaceable">expr3</span> if <span
 class="replaceable">expr1</span> evaluates to **`FALSE`**.

-Since PHP 5.3, it is possible to leave out the middle part of the ternary operator.
-Expression *expr1 ?: expr3* returns <span class="replaceable">expr1</span> if <span class="replaceable">expr1</span> evaluates to **`TRUE`**, and <span class="replaceable">expr3</span> otherwise.
+It is possible to leave out the middle part of the ternary operator.
+Expression *expr1 ?: expr3* returns <span
+class="replaceable">expr1</span> if <span
+class="replaceable">expr1</span> evaluates to **`TRUE`**, and <span class="replaceable">expr3</span> otherwise.